-Robert, who was trained as a barrister, was Lord Mayor of Leeds in 1904-05 and became MP for the Leeds Central division from 1906-22.
+Robert Armitage (1866-1944), who was trained as a barrister, was Lord Mayor of Leeds in 1904-05 and became MP for the Leeds Central division from 1906-22.
 His business interests were in coal mining rather than engineering, and he was Chairman of Hickleton Main Colliery and a director of the Doncaster Collieries Association.
-Unlike his father, he made Farnley Hall his main home, although he also owned an island off the coast of Co.
+In 1898 he repurchased Farnley Hall and made it his main home, although he also owned an island off the coast of Co.
 Galway which he used as a retreat.
 In 1929, when the development of Leeds was accelerating, he sold off most of the estate, although the lapping tide of suburbia still stops just short of the Hall itself.
 In 1944, what was left of the estate passed to Robert's son, Robert William Armitage (1900-78), who sold it the following year to the City Council; the Hall is now the headquarters of their Parks department.
 R.W.
 Armitage, who was a Lloyds underwriter, married as his second wife in 1946 the daughter of Sir Arthur "Bomber" Harris, and they subsequently lived in several different parts of the country; he died in Wiltshire in 1978.

 |Group portrait of the seven sons of James Armitage (1793-1872): left to right they are Edward, John, James, Walter James, Thomas, Francis James and William James.
 Image: Geoffrey de Wilton.|